Il collegio: Concept

 The fifth season, which was set in 1992, aired from 27 October 2020 to 15 December 2020.
 In this edition, the school where the show has been registered is the Convitto Nazionale Regina Margherita in Anagni in the Province of Frosinone, due to heavy COVID-19 pandemic spread in Lombardy.
 1992 has been one of the darkest years of Italian history, due to the killings of judges Giovanni Falcone and Paolo Borsellino by the Sicilian Mafia; and the political corruption scandal known as Tangentopoli (Bribesville) for which there was the consequent national judicial investigation known as Mani pulite (Clean Hands), which discovered various instances of corruption and briberies within the Italian politics.
-This scandal caused the dissolving of the Christian Democray party, that, together with the previous dissolution of the Italian Communist Party in 1991 caused by the dissolution of the Soviet Union in the same year and consequent disillusionment with Communism in some Italian communist politicians, especially the then Secretary of the Party Achille Occhetto, caused by this and the previous fall during the previous years of the others communist governments in Eastern Europe, in turn was one of the major causes which brought to the creation of the Second Italian Republic in two years.
+This scandal caused the dissolving of the Christian Democracy party, that, together with the previous dissolution of the Italian Communist Party in 1991 caused by the dissolution of the Soviet Union in the same year and consequent disillusionment with Communism in some Italian communist politicians, especially the then Secretary of the Party Achille Occhetto, caused by this and the previous fall during the previous years of the others communist governments in Eastern Europe, in turn was one of the major causes which brought to the creation of the Second Italian Republic in two years.

 The sixth season is set in 1977, the year in which RAI started to broadcast programs in color for the first time.
 It aired from 26 October 2021 to 14 December 2021.

 The seventh season is set in 1958, a year in which students in Italy were still separated in lower secondary education according to the fact if they wanted to, after completing the middle school to continue to study in high school or not.
-This was the first seaons in which there weren't entrance exams and in which class representatives weren't elected.
+This was the first seasons in which there weren't entrance exams and in which class representatives weren't elected.
 It aired from 18 October 2022 to 29 November 2022.

+The eight edition is set in 2001, the year of 9/11 attacks.
+It aired from 24 September 2023 to 5 November 2023.

+After a year of hiatus, a ninth season has bene produced, set in 1990.

+Subjects

 Production

 The school the series takes place in is the Collegio San Carlo di Celana, a suburb of Caprino Bergamasco.
 The fifth edition takes place in Anagni at the Convitto Nazionale Regina Margherita, and so does the sixth edition.